MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/azure-cli-configuration.md

 some required parameters.
 The CLI offers a convenience command for managing some of these values, `az configure`, and other values can be set in a configuration file or with environment variables.

+Configuration values used by the CLI are evaluted in the following precedence, with items higher on the list taking priority.

+1. Command-line parameters
+2. Environment variables
-## Configuration with `az configure`
+3. Values in the configuration file or set with `az configure`

+## CLI configuration with az configure

-The easiest way to set defaults for the CLI is with the [az configure](/cli/azure/?view=azure-cli-latest#az_configure) command.
+You set defaults for the CLI with the [az configure](/cli/azure/?view=azure-cli-latest#az_configure) command.
 This command takes one argument, `--defaults`, which is a space-separated list of default values.
-These values are used by the CLI to replace required arguments for commands when they are not present.
-Values passed as arguments always take precedence over values set as defaults.
+These values are used by the CLI in place of required arguments.

-The following is a list of available keys that you can pass to az configure to set a default.
+The following is a list of available keys that you can use.

 | Name | Description |
 |------|-------------|